claygiffin/100-coaches-site/src/pages/index.md

     one committed to using their talents to make good people and organizations better.
 Together, we create a unique spectrum of talent including the world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
-Browse to enjoy the breadth of members or select a section to see the depth in each area.
 consultancy:
   headline: Work With Us
   linkText: Work with us